 - Black and White: Add 1 cup of dark chocolate chips and 1 cup of white chocolate chips to the batter.

 Cook’s Note – Sweet & Salty Candy Corn Cookies:

-- If you don’t have any cake flour on hand, no problem!
-Simply make your own using my cake flour substitute recipe.
+- Suppose you don’t have any cake flour on hand, no problem!
+Make your own using my cake flour substitute recipe.